SeanButters/pixelTestGame/README.md

 # pixelTestGame
-An interactive 2D graphics demo I made to showcase CPU based raytraced lighting and CPU based rendering for an interactive 2D voxel implementation.
+An interactive 2D graphics demo I made to showcase CPU based raytraced lighting and CPU based rendering for an interactive 2D voxel system

 ## Controls
 Left click to draw walls